International

 and increasing.

-Furthermore, un-free finance capitalism does not enable societies
+Furthermore, un-free finance capitalism does not enable

-ruled by finance capitalists and foreigners.
+they are ruled by finance capitalists and foreigners.

 As for the un-free market claim that all its outcomes are